Unfriendly countries list: Background

 In June 2018, Russian President Vladimir Putin signed a law empowering the government to introduce countermeasures against countries determined to have engaged in "unfriendly" actions against Russia.
 The countermeasures listed included import and export restrictions, suspension or termination of international cooperation, or privatization of state assets.
 An announcement on the passage of the legislation published by Russian state media specifically named the United States as the law's target.

 In April 2021, Russian foreign ministry spokeswoman Maria Zakharova announced that Russia would be publishing an "unfriendly countries list" that included the United States.
 Early drafts of the list were leaked and included up to ten countries, but the final list issued by Russia only contained two—the United States and the Czech Republic.
 In publishing the list, the Russian government restricted the Czech embassy in Russia to hiring no more than 19 Russian nationals, and prohibiting the U.S. embassy in Russia from hiring any local employees.

 Russia's relations with both countries were at a low point at the time.
 The United States and Russia had recently expelled each other's diplomats and the United States imposed sanctions against Russia in retaliation to claimed Russian cyberattacks and interference in American elections.
 Similarly, the Czech Republic accused Russian intelligence officers of being behind two ammunition warehouse explosions inside the country in 2014.

 List expansion

 In February 2022, after Russia launched a full-scale invasion of neighboring Ukraine, numerous countries around the world began instituting economic sanctions against Russia in retaliation for the invasion with a goal of crippling the Russian economy, in addition to Micronesia's decision to sever diplomatic relations with Russia.
 In response, Russia expanded the unfriendly countries list to include 48 countries around the world that had imposed the sanctions or severed diplomatic relations.

 The expansion was promulgated by Prime Minister Mikhail Mishustin through the signing of Government Order No. 430.
 This "list of foreign states and territories committing unfriendly acts against the Russian Federation, Russian legal entities and individuals" was approved in implementation of Putin's presidential decree No. 95 of 5 March 2022 "On the Temporary Procedure for the Execution of Obligations to Certain Foreign Creditors".

-On 22 July 2022, Russia added Croatia, Denmark, Greece, Slovakia and Slovenia individually to the list, separate from the European Union.
-Mishustin stated that the list is now made up of countries that "adopted actions that are unfriendly toward Russia and particularly against Russia's diplomatic and consular representations abroad."
-The Danish embassy in Russia was limited to 20 staff, the Greek embassy to 34 and the Slovak embassy to 16.
-Additionally, the Croatian and Slovene embassies "will not be able to hire employees in their diplomatic missions and consular offices".